 Beata GRANT is guest co-editing a special issue of the journal Nan Nü: Men, Women and Gender in China dedicated to the question of religion and gender in 20th-century China, and which will include one of her own articles, tentatively entitled Waking from Thirty Years of Dream-Wandering: The Conversion Narratives of Zhang Ruzhao (1900-1969).
 Grant is also continuing her ongoing work on several other research and writing projects, including a study and annotated translation of a long Chinese popular religious "precious scroll" narrative entitled Woman Huang's Religious Cultivation over Three Lifetimes and an annotated translation of a rare collection of 150 poems composed by a 17th century Chinese woman Zen master.

-Thomas KASULIS is past Chair of OSU’s Department of Comparative Studies, the Department of East Asian Languages and Literatures, and is the founding director of its Humanities Institute.
+Thomas KASULIS is University Scholar and Professor Emeritus at the Ohio State University.
+He formerly chaired OSU’s Department of Comparative Studies as well as the Department of East Asian Languages and Literatures, and directed the Center for the Study of Religion and the Humanities Institute.
 He has written numerous books and scholarly articles on Japanese religious thought and Western philosophy, including Zen Action/Zen Person (University of Hawai‘i Press, 1989), Shinto: The Way Home (University of Hawai‘i Press, 2004).
 He co-edited Japanese Philosophy: A Sourcebook (UH press, 2011) as well as three books with SUNY on the meaning of self in Asian cultures.
 His Gilbert Ryle lectures were published in 2002 as Intimacy or Integrity: Philosophy and Cultural Difference.
-His most recent work, Engaging Japanese Philosophy: A Short History, was published in 2017 by the University of Hawaiʽi Press.
+His most recent work, Engaging Japanese Philosophy: A Short History, was published in 2018 by the University of Hawaiʽi Press.
 He has served as president of both the American Society for the Study of Religion and the Society for Asian and Comparative Philosophy.

 John KIESCHNICK is The Robert H.N.
 Ho Family Foundation Professor of Buddhist Studies